linbug/linbug.github.io/_posts/2015-10-28-The-Birthday-Problem.md

 proportion_shared_bdays(23)
 {% endhighlight %}

-...this returns a value around the **0.5** mark (it hovers around 0.47).
-That's pretty much spot on for what we'd expect, despite not controlling for things like seasonal variation (more people born at certain times of year), the prevalence of twin/triplets (I know at least two pairs of twins on facebook) and the relatively small sample size (only 340 people to sample from :'C).
+...this returns a value around the **0.47** mark.
+That's pretty close to what we'd expect, despite not controlling for things like seasonal variation (more people born at certain times of year), the prevalence of twin/triplets (I know at least two pairs of twins on facebook) and the relatively small sample size (only 340 people to sample from :'C).

 Let's see what this looks like plotted out: